Blessing-Bassey/blackrose-fashion/README.txt

 1. Open the folder named "BlackRose Fashion House".
 2. Double-click on `index.html` to launch the website in any modern browser (Chrome, Firefox, Edge, etc.)
 3. Navigate through the other pages using the links on the site.
+4. You can also click on this link:https://blessing-bassey.github.io/blackrose-fashion

 NOTES:
 - The website uses a dark gradient background theme with soft section highlighting.
 - All files are organized and linked correctly within the folder structure.